Location: Rutgers-Camden Campus Center

 The Day of Service aims to engage adults and youth from the city and the region.
 In some cases, adult volunteers will help facilitate activities for youth.
 In other cases, adults will engage in activities that aim to benefit the whole community.

-We are excited to offer the following activities on campus, many of which we have named using words drawn from Dr. King.
-Please select up to three activities you would like to participate in.
-Adults may help facilitate youth-oriented activities or select from activities aimed at adults.
-Register here.
+We offered the following activities on campus, many of which we have named using words drawn from Dr. King.
+Participants selected up to three activities to participate in.
+Adults helped to facilitate youth-oriented activities or select from activities aimed at adults.

-We Must Use Our Time Creatively, Time is Always Right to Do What's Right (aimed at youth in grades K-6): These workshops will use themes of Dr. King’s speeches to create artistic representations of his words using recycled materials and art supplies.
+We Must Use Our Time Creatively, Time is Always Right to Do What's Right (aimed at youth in grades K-6): These workshops used themes of Dr. King’s speeches to create artistic representations of his words using recycled materials and art supplies.

-The Seeds of the Tree of Peace (aimed at youth in grades 4-6): This workshop will connect Dr. King's belief that non-violent action represents the seeds for the tree of peace.
-Youth will plant and receive a peace plant that they will be challenged to nurture in rememberance of Dr. King.
-They will also decorate a clay pot where their seed may flourish.
-Volunteers will help facilitate this workshop.
+The Seeds of the Tree of Peace (aimed at youth in grades 4-6): This workshop connected Dr. King's belief that non-violent action represents the seeds for the tree of peace.
+Youth planted and received a peace plant that they were challenged to nurture in rememberance of Dr. King.
+They also decorated a clay pot where their seed may flourish.
+Volunteers helped facilitate this workshop.

 Nutrition workshops (separate workshops aimed at youth in grade K-3 and 4-6): Facilitated by the Camden Coalition of Healthcare Providers.

-The Audacity to Believe (aimed at youth in grades 7-8): This workshop will connect King's belief that "people everywhere can have three meals a day for their bodies; education and culture for their minds; and dignity, equality, and freedom for their spirits."
-Volunteers and youth will learn about the challenges facing our community and how a simple response can make an impact.
+The Audacity to Believe (aimed at youth in grades 7-8): This workshop connected King's belief that "people everywhere can have three meals a day for their bodies; education and culture for their minds; and dignity, equality, and freedom for their spirits."
+Volunteers and youth learned about the challenges facing our community and how a simple response can make an impact.

-The Function of Education (aimed at youth in grades 9-11): This workshop will connect volunteers and high school students in an exploration of higher education opportunities.
+The Function of Education (aimed at youth in grades 9-11): This workshop connected volunteers and high school students in an exploration of higher education opportunities.
 Facilitated by the Hill Family Center for College Access at Rutgers-Camden.

 Teen Leadership workshops (aimed at youth in grades 7-10): Facilitated by Teen SHARP.